Regulations

 For most species in Minnesota, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Northern Pike, Walleye, Bluegill, and Largemouth Bass are the most-rule-dense fisheries in Minnesota's data.
+Minnesota northern pike 2026, Minnesota walleye 2026, Minnesota bluegill 2026, and Minnesota largemouth bass 2026 are the most-rule-dense fisheries in Minnesota's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with DNR before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.